 - Print off flyers or put your business card into your page in the book.

 - Get together with other people in your area and discuss where you will put your books so that everywhere is covered

 - Keep some books back for nearer the event – you will need these to go into B&B’s, Hotels and self-catering establishments for the week NEOS is running.

 - Make posters and distribute them to shops, notice boards, and pubs, clubs, and hotels just before the event.
-A poster template, headers, and footers and the logo in various formats are available here.
+A poster template, and the logo in various formats are available here.

 - Consider having an invited preview or even invitations for the first day – make your visitors feel special – they are!

 - Bunting – gets you noticed and makes it feel different – especially if you are open all year.

 - Make the most of social media.